Is My Pain from the Hip or the Back?

 The most common treatment for pain, either in the hip or back, will be anti-inflammatories via the use of ice or the use of oral meds or sometimes shots in the area.
 Sometimes your doctor might prescribe a bout of physical therapy to improve mobility, flexibility, strength, and stabilization of the back and hips.
 JOI has 12 Rehab centers in NE, Florida.
 To find one near you, click HERE.

 Our team of JOI Physicians is dedicated to your orthopedic treatment.
-Appointment line: JOI-2000 You can also now schedule online or book an appointment below:
+To schedule, please call JOI-2000, schedule online or book an appointment below: